OpenVidu/openvidu-pro-clustering/docker/openvidu-server-pro/readme.md

 - **443 TCP** (OpenVidu Inspector is served on port 443 by default)
 - **3478 TCP** (coturn listens on port 3478 by default)
 - **3478 UDP** (opening also UDP port has been proved to facilitate connections with certain type of clients)
+- **5044 TCP** (**must only be accessible for Media Node instances**) This port is necessary for Media Nodes instances to send metrics to OpenVidu
+- **9200 TCP** (**must only be accessible for Media Node instances**) This port is necessary for Media Nodes Instances to send metrics and logs to ElasticSearch.

 #### Media Node instances

 - **22 TCP**: to connect using SSH to admin OpenVidu.
 - **40000 - 65535 UDP** (WebRTC connections with clients may be established using a random port inside this range)
 - **40000 - 65535 TCP** (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used because client network is blocking it)
+- **3000 TCP (must only be accessible for OpenVidu Server Pro instance)** Media nodes are orchestrated through and intermediary service called media-node-controller via http.
+This service listens on port 3000.
 - **8888 TCP (must only be accessible for OpenVidu Server Pro instance)** (Kurento Media Server listens on port 8888 by default)